 Ecosystem Balance (Zero-waste) commitmenT

-The Navarro Lab is committed to improving lab practices to work towards becoming a zero-waste lab.
+Our lab is committed to improving lab practices to work towards becoming a zero-waste.
 Each year a new goal will be set taking a "ratchet up" approach.
-The goal for 2018 will be announced shortly.
+The goal for 2019 will be announced shortly.